 - A dramatic explosion of taxation implemented by a government that proves to be a prodigal accountant of public effects.

-How can our citizens still consume in the same proportions as in the past when taxation has created such a gap between the cost of living and income growth?
+How can our fellow citizens still consume in the same proportions as in the past when taxation has created such a gap between the cost of living and income growth?

 But whose fault is it?

-The measures being prepared are as follows:
+The measures in preparation would be as follows:

-- Less advertising by credit institutions;
+- Less advertising from credit institutions;

 - More research on the employer’s solvency;